aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/synchronization-events.rst

-To allow for more advanced thread synchronization during parallel solves, AIMMS offers synchronization objects called *events*, which can be manipulated using the function listed in :numref:`table:gmp.event`.
+To allow for more advanced thread synchronization during parallel solves, AIMMS offers synchronization objects called *events*, which can be manipulated using the function listed in :ref:`this table <table:gmp.event>`.

 .. _GMP::Event::Reset-LR: